drand/tlock/README.md

 - running with a 3 seconds frequency with signatures on G2: `7672797f548f3f4748ac4bf3352fc6c6b6468c9ad40ad456a397545c6e2df5bf`
 Note these are relying on the League of Entropy **Testnet**, which should not be considered secure.

-You can also spin up a new drand network and run your own, but note that the security guarantees boil down to the trust you can have in your network.
+You can also spin up a new drand network and run your own, but note that the security guarantees boil down to the trust you have in your network.

 ---